-U.S. must fix relations with China to combat climate change: Michael Bloomberg
+U.S. must fix relations with China to combat climate change - Michael Bloomberg

-MADRID (Reuters) - A future United States government will have to rebuild relations with China to revive international efforts to combat climate change, former New York mayor Michael Bloomberg, who is running for president, said on Tuesday.
+MADRID (Reuters) - A future U.S. government will have to rebuild relations with China to revive international efforts to combat climate change, former New York mayor Michael Bloomberg, who is running for president, said on Tuesday.

 Bloomberg was speaking at a U.N. climate conference in Madrid, where environment ministers are grappling with outstanding issues in the implementation of the 2015 Paris Agreement, which aims to avert catastrophic global warming.